sumitmasal/Multi-class-image-classification-Machine-learning-project/README.md

 2. **Model Loading (`final.pkl`):**
    - The trained model is saved as a pickle file (`final.pkl`).
-   - In the Flask application, we load the model using the `pickle` library at the beginning of the script.
+   - In the Flask application, we load the model using a library like `joblib` or `pickle` at the beginning of the script.

 3. **Request Handling:**
    - When a user submits an image through the web interface, the Flask server receives the request.